viniguazz/Lig4/README.md

-# Lig4
+# Lig4 / Connect4

 (implementation by Vinicius Guazzelli Dias)

-This is the OOP discipline's final work (1st semester of Computer Information Systems, Federal University of Santa Catarina, taught by Professor Elder Rizzon Santos).
+This is the OOP discipline's final assignment (1st semester of Computer Information Systems, Federal University of Santa Catarina, taught by Professor Elder Rizzon Santos).
-It consists on a Python implementation of the game Lig4, which consists of a 6x7 grid and the objective of the players is to put 4 consecutive gems either verticaly, horizontaly or diagonaly.
+It consists of a Python implementation of the game Lig4 (Connect4), which consists of a 6x7 grid and the objective of the players is to put 4 consecutive gems either verticaly, horizontaly or diagonaly.
 The player can choose only in which column it wants to place it's gem, stacking over other placed before.
 The paradigm used is OOP.

 ## Classes

-The program consists of 4 classes: Administrador (administrator), Arbitro (arbiter), Tabuleiro (board) and Jogador (player).
+The program has a total of 4 classes: Administrador (administrator), Árbitro (arbiter), Tabuleiro (board) and Jogador (player).

 * **Administrador**: greets the player, pics and handles the game mode, collects the player data;

 * **Tabuleiro**: displays the board, receives the player's move (or generate the AI's move), checks if the move is licit and, if positive, changes the board;

-* **Arbitro**: sets the starting player and checks for a winner;
+* **Árbitro**: sets the starting player and checks for a winner;

 * **Jogador**: contains the players attributes.